kevinbai0/tscgen/README.md

   - [tscgen-framework](#tscgen-framework)
   - [tscgen](#tscgen)

+*Note: The docs for this project are still incomplete and likely to change*

 ## Why?

 - Code generation is an extremely powerful tool but it's hard to leverage unless there's an off-the-shelf solution readily available.